flamelink/flamelink/docs/storage.md

 app.storage.upload(file, {
   sizes: [
     {
-      width: 240
+      width: 240,
+      height: 360,
+      quality: 1
     },
     {
-      width: 320
+      width: 320,
+      height: 480,
+      quality: 0.8
     },
     {
-      width: 640
+      width: 640,
+      height: 9999,
+      quality: 1
     },
     {
-      width: 800
+      width: 800,
+      height: 9999,
+      quality: 1
     },
     {
-      width: 1024
+      width: 1024,
+      height: 2400,
+      quality: 0.75
     },
     {
-      width: 2300
+      width: 2300,
+      height: 9999,
+      quality: 1
     }
   ]
 });
 ```

-!> In the future, this option will support restrictions on **height** and possibly other options like **image quality** as well.
+!> Since the Flamelink CMS uses a **240px** wide image as preview image, this method will always generate that image regardless of whether it is specified or not.

 ### Return value